ArtezGDA/Course-Material/Lesson_10_Illustrator_Scripting.md

 }
 ```

+So how do we get this script running?

 ### 1. Where to install

+You save this script in a `.jsx` file.
+Let's call it `randomColor.jsx` and then you save it in the `Scripts` folder in `Presets.localized` folder inside the Illustrator's applications folder.

+Of course the exact path on your computer depends on:

+- where you installed your Illustrator
+- which version of Illustrator you have
+- if you have a localized (translated) version of Illustrator or not

+On my computer the folder is

+`/Applications/Adobe Illustrator CS3/Presets.localized/Scripts.localized`

+But on your machine it could very well be

+`/Applications/Adobe Illustrator CC/Presets.localized/nl_NL/Scripts`

 ### 2. How to use

+Then, once you placed the script there, you need to **restart Illustrator**, and you can find and execute the script from the **Menu**: **File** > **Scripts** > **randomColor**

 ### 3. How to automate

+And, if you would like to speed up this last step, you can create an *Action* and assign a shortcut to it:

+- From the **Actions** panel (Window menu > Actions)
+- Create a New Action ... (from the menu of with the button)
+    - Name the Action *Run Script*
+    - Assign a Function key: e.g. F2 + Command
+    - Click **Record**
+- Click Stop
+- **Insert Menu Item ...** (from the Action Panel menu)
+    - type *rand*
+    - Click **Find** (it will autocomplete it to "randomColor")
+    - Click **Ok**

+Now use the shortcut (cmd + F2) to run the script.

 ## Cases to use Illustrator Scripting over Plotdevice.io?